The Ratchet & Clank series has been around for nearly two decades and, in that time, has solidified itself in PlayStation hall of fame.

 Platforms: PSP, PS2

-Size Matters is a lot goofier than previous games and is fondly remembered for its titular heroes’ uplifting depictions.
-Gameplay was very much inspired by Up Your Arsenal but featured simplified armor and weapon upgrades in addition to a new Shrink Ray gadget that allowed Ratchet and Clank to reach certain areas.
+Gameplay was very much inspired by Up Your Arsenal with new armor and weapon systems as well as a new Shrink Ray gadget that let Ratchet and Clank reach certain areas.

 Ratchet & Clank Future: Tools of Destruction